LYNCH·LLP

 How to read these numbers.

-A pooled record aggregates dispositions across all art units assigned to an examiner.
-The allowance rate shown reflects past decisions on applications that have been allowed or abandoned, excluding pending cases.
-This aggregate figure describes historical outcomes and is not a prediction of the result in any specific application.
-Pooled data provides context on an examiner's overall record; prosecution of individual applications depends on claim scope, prior art, and legal arguments presented.
+A pooled record aggregates decisions across all art units assigned to an examiner.
+The overall allowance rate describes the examiner's historical outcomes across that combined set and is not a prediction of any specific application's outcome.
+Applicants review pooled figures to understand past disposition patterns, recognizing that individual applications may vary based on claim scope, prior art, and prosecution history.

 These are aggregate statistics from this examiner's past public record — not predictions about any specific application.
 The per-art-unit figures below show how the record varies across art units.
 Our approach to patent prosecution →